sstadelman/NativeSDK-podspec/README.md

 ##Seriously, right now.
 I was trying to work out how to submit a public podspec for my STSOData framework, which depends on the SAP Mobile SDK, and I ran into this [blog by the team at Gaslight](https://teamgaslight.com/blog/using-local-libraries-with-cocoapods).
 It didn't solve the problem I was initially looking at, but I came back to it a few days later, and found this:

-**You can just copy this `NativeSDK.podspec` document into the NativeSDK folder of your installation directory, add this line to your project's Podfile:  `pod 'NativeSDK', :path => "~/SAP/MobileSDK3/NativeSDK/"`, and cocoapods will read from your local installation.**
+**You can just copy this `NativeSDK.podspec` document into the NativeSDK folder of your installation directory, add this line to your project's Podfile:  `pod 'NativeSDK', :path => "~/SAP/MobileSDK3/NativeSDK/"`, and CocoaPods will read from your local installation.**

 Ah.
 Yes.